 The secret to the perfect seafood scallion pancake is making is crispy.
 How can this be achieved?
 Through a combination of the right consistency batter, a hot pan, and plenty of oil.

-Unlike American breakfast pancakes, you want the batter to have a thin consistency, almost water-like.
-Don’t worry about the pancakes losing shape while cooking; the baking powder and flour will act to form the pancakes.
+Unlike American breakfast pancakes, you want the batter to have a relatively thin consistency Don’t worry about the pancakes losing shape while cooking; the baking powder and flour will act to form the pancakes.

 You can choose to add shrimp, mussels, oysters, and calamari to the pancake or just two of the four or maybe just shrimp – the choice is up to you!

 Make sure to use a non-stick or cast iron pan when cooking these pancakes.
 The cast-iron will help develop a nice crust on the bottom while the non-stick will help make it easier to flip the pancakes.
-Wait until the pan is almost smoking before you add a generous coating of oil.
 Ladle in the batter and let the pancake crisp up and turn golden brown before flipping.
 You should be able to see tiny bubbles forming on the surface.
 Flip and cook until golden.

 To ensure that every pancake is golden brown, add enough oil before cooking the next batch.

 Traditionally, these seafood scallion pancakes are enjoyed with a cold glass of rice beer called Makgeolli.
-Rice beer or not, the pancakes are delicious as a side dish to any of your Korean meals.
+Rice beer or not, the pancakes are delicious as a side dish to any of your Korean meals, such as bossam.
 Heck, I can eat this as the main meal!
 Make a large batch and freeze half for next time – if they even last that long!